george-pov/YTSkedy/docs/api/http/calendar-events.md

   row, for in-progress or published active rows with a stored content snapshot, and for orphan `Published` rows with a stored content snapshot.
 The details response does not embed rendered title or description content.
-- The `CalendarEventDetails` edit route (`/calendar-events/{calendarEventId}/edit`)
-  consumes this endpoint to load an event into the form.
+- The `CalendarEventDetails` edit route (`/calendar-events/{calendarEventId}/edit`) consumes this endpoint to load an event into the form.
+Edit mode uses the returned `texts` snapshot and does not reshape the event from the current settings row.

 ## Get Platform Publishing Content